Crossbones (character): Fictional character biography

-At the start of the "Heroic Age" event, Crossbones has become a member of the new Thunderbolts team formed in the aftermath of Norman Osborn's siege of Asgard.
+At the start of the "Heroic Age" event, Crossbones joins the new Thunderbolts team formed in the aftermath of Norman Osborn's siege of Asgard.
 Government agents, working with Luke Cage, add Crossbones to the team knowing that he cannot be reformed, hoping that his extreme methods will alienate the other Thunderbolt members and push them towards rehabilitation.
-During the team's first mission, Crossbones was exposed to corrupted Terrigen Mists; during the events of Shadowland, Crossbones manifested the ability to fire a powerful, piercing beam of energy from his face, theorizing that this ability originates from his exposure to the Terrigen mists.
-He uses this ability to murder a police officer.
-Fearing that the Thunderbolts are close to being disbanded following Cage's decision to leave, Crossbones attempted to escape alongside Ghost and Juggernaut.
-During the attempt, Crossbones used his new ability to fight the unsuspecting Steve Rogers.
-Crossbones was defeated and discharged from the Thunderbolts, after Ghost revealed his murder of the police officer.
-Crossbones is shown incarcerated in a padded cell wearing a straitjacket, apparently no longer able to use his energy beam.
+During the team's first mission, Crossbones was exposed to corrupted Terrigen Mist.
+Crossbones manifests the ability to fire a powerful, piercing beam of energy from his face, which is theorized to have originated from his exposure to the Mist.
+Crossbones is discharged from the Thunderbolts after killing a police officer and apparently loses his powers.